 Risk Management Program

-Ontario's new Risk Management Program (RMP) helps producers manage risks beyond their control, like fluctuating costs and market prices.
+Ontario's Risk Management Program (RMP) helps producers manage risks beyond their control, like fluctuating costs and market prices.
 The program is available for the cattle,

 grains and oilseeds,